 Renting vs Owning a Home

 According to Canada Mortgage and Housing Corporation (CMHC), 37 percent of Canadian renters could afford to buy a home.
-Now granted that was prior to the July 9th, 2012 mortgage updates but the sentiment remains the same, over a quarter of renters could buy a home if they wanted…so why wouldn’t they?

 Let’s take a look at some of the advantages and disadvantages of owning a home compared to renting.